sheddyboy/pcx-dev/README.md

 Important Notes:

-- Always build before pushing to ensure the latest changes are compiled
+- The build process is automated through GitHub Actions - no need to build locally
 - Replace `YOUR_COMMIT_HASH` with the actual commit hash from step 3
 - The script should be added in the Webflow Designer under Page Settings > Custom Code > Footer Code
 - Using a specific commit hash is recommended for production to ensure stability